OFA-Sys/OFA/README.md

 <details>
     <summary><b>1.
 Prepare the Dataset & Checkpoints</b></summary>
     <p>
-        Download data (see [datasets.md](datasets.md)) and models (see <a href src="checkpoints.md">checkpoints.md</a>) and put them in the correct directory. we provide 7 language understanding datasets from GLUE benchmark, including COLA, MNLI, MRPC, QNLI, QQP, RTE and SST2.
-More details about these datasets can be found in this <a href src="https://openreview.net/pdf?id=rJ4km2R5t7">link</a>.
+        Download data (see <a href="datasets.md">datasets.md</a>) and models (see <a href="checkpoints.md">checkpoints.md</a>) and put them in the correct directory. we provide 7 language understanding datasets from GLUE benchmark, including COLA, MNLI, MRPC, QNLI, QQP, RTE and SST2.
+More details about these datasets can be found in this <a href="https://openreview.net/pdf?id=rJ4km2R5t7">link</a>.
     </p>
 </details>
 <details>